-1. Remedies-Based Resolution

-- a.
-Remedies-based resolution is a voluntary approach designed to eliminate a possible hostile environment without taking disciplinary action against a Responding Party.
-Where the Initial Assessment concludes that remedies-based resolution may be appropriate, the College will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the Reporting Party's access to educational, extracurricular, and employment activities at the College and to eliminate a hostile environment.
+- 1. Remedies-Based Resolution - a.
+Remedies-based resolution is a voluntary approach designed to address a possible hostile environment without taking disciplinary action against a Responding Party.
+Where the Initial Assessment concludes that remedies-based resolution may be appropriate, the College will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the Reporting Party's access to educational, extracurricular, and employment activities at the College and to address a possible hostile environment without requiring a finding of or admission of responsibility on the part of the Responding Party.
 Other potential remedies include targeted or broad-based educational programming or training, supported direct confrontation of the Responding Party and/or indirect action by the Title IX Coordinator or the College.
-Depending on the form of remedies-based resolution used, it may be possible for a Reporting Party to maintain anonymity. - b.The College may offer mediation for appropriate cases, but will not compel a Reporting Party to engage in mediation, to directly confront the Responding Party, or to participate in any particular form of remedies-based resolution.
+Depending on the form of remedies-based resolution used, it may be possible for a Reporting Party to maintain anonymity from the Responding Party. - b.The College may offer mediation for appropriate cases, but will not compel a Reporting Party to engage in mediation, to directly confront the Responding Party, or to participate in any particular form of remedies-based resolution.
 Mediation, even if voluntary, may not be used in cases involving Sexual Assault, interpersonal violence, and/or stalking.
-The decision to pursue remedies-based resolution will be made when the College has sufficient information about the nature and scope of the conduct, which may occur at any time.
-Participation in remedies-based resolution is voluntary, and a Reporting Party or Responding Party can request to end remedies-based resolution and continue with an investigation at any time.
-Requests must be made to the Title IX Coordinator who will consider the request and determine the method of resolution that is appropriate. - c.
-The Title IX Coordinator will maintain records of all reports and conduct referred for remedies-based resolution, which will typically be completed within thirty (30) business days of the initial report.
+The decision to pursue remedies-based resolution will be made when the College has sufficient information about the nature and scope of the conduct, which may occur at any time. - c.
+The Title IX Coordinator will maintain records of all reports and conduct referred for remedies-based resolution, which will typically be completed within thirty (30) business days of the initial report. - 2.
+Investigation - a.
+Where the Initial Assessment concludes that reported conduct may have violated this Policy, that disciplinary action may be appropriate, and the conduct is not being addressed through a remedies based resolution the College will initiate an investigation.
+The College will designate an investigator(s) who has specific training and experience investigating allegations of the type presented, including when appropriate, sexual and gender-based Harassment, Sexual Assault, Stalking, and Interpersonal Violence.
+The investigator(s) may be an employee of the College or an external investigator engaged to assist the College in its fact-gathering.
+Any investigator(s) chosen to conduct the investigation must be impartial and free of any actual conflict of interest.
+The College may use a team of two or more investigators, when appropriate. - b.
+It is the responsibility of the College, not of the parties, to gather relevant information, to the extent reasonably possible.
+The investigator(s) will conduct the investigation in a manner appropriate in light of the circumstances of the case.
+The investigator(s) will coordinate the gathering of information from the Reporting Party, the Responding Party, and any other individuals who may have information relevant to the determination.
+The investigator(s) will also gather any available physical evidence, including documents, communications between the parties, and other electronic records as appropriate.
+The